machineagency/sonication_station/README.md

-# sonication_station
-jubilee masquerading as a science robot

 ## Intro
 This project wraps a python interface around the existing Duet 3 Socket Interface, turning Jubilee into a plate handling lab automation device for sonication.